KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegsinfo pegstxid**

-The `pegsinfo` method returns the current information about the given Peg.
+The `pegsinfo` method returns the current information about the indicated `pegstxid` Peg.

 ### Arguments